Ecosystems

 The Andes are one of the world's most beautiful mountain ranges, extending from Venezuela in the north all the way through to Argentina in the south.
 In fact, they are the largest continental mountain range in the world.
 Covering such a large span of territory, it is understandable that the area around...

-Ecology is the study of ecosystems and the various biological, zoological, botanic and environmental processes which construct these ecosystems.
+Ecology is the study of ecosystems and the various biological, zoological, botanic, and environmental processes that construct these ecosystems.
 One definition of ecosystems states they are formed by natural environments called biotopes and by a community of living beings called biocenosis.
 These can be...

 The enormous natural splendor of our planet is still being discovered, despite our best attempts to chart every last inch of the globe.
-In an attempt to understand how it works, cartographers, researchers and various scientists have had to rely on a range of categorizations.
-This includes to myriad species...
+In an attempt to understand how it works, cartographers, researchers, and various scientists have had to rely on a range of categorizations.
+This includes myriad species...

 Temperate forest biomes are very diverse, as we can distinguish between different types, such as temperate deciduous forests, temperate rainforests, temperate coniferous forests, temperate deciduous forests, or mixed temperate forests, to name a few.
 These forests, as their name implies, are located in the temperate...